isomerpages/moe-chijsngpri/_student-development/CCE Framework/CCE Guidance Module & Sexuality Education.md

 </ul>
 </td>
 <td style="text-align: center;">
-<p>Term 4<br />Week 9</p>
+<p>Term 4<br>Week 9</p>
 </td>
 </tr>
 <tr>
 <td style="text-align: center;">
-<p>Main Task<br />(30 min)</p>
+<p>Main Task<br>(30 min)</p>
 </td>
 <td>
-<p>Description of the Main Task:<br />Pupils are to apply their understanding of Safety in&nbsp;a variety of scenarios where the main character&nbsp;could be in a precarious situation.
+<p>Description of the Main Task:<br>Pupils are to apply their understanding of Safety in&nbsp;a variety of scenarios where the main character&nbsp;could be in a precarious situation.
 They will consider&nbsp;the situation from the point of view of the main character, discuss what they think and feel about the situation and what they will do or say to ensure their safety.
 These scenarios will provide pupils with&nbsp;the opportunity to demonstrate their understanding&nbsp;of Safety and that safety is a right and a responsibility.</p>
 </td>
 <td style="text-align: center;">
-<p>Term 4<br />Week 9&nbsp;</p>
+<p>Term 4<br>Week 9&nbsp;</p>
 </td>
 </tr>
 </tbody>
 </table>
 <h4><strong>Information For Parents</strong></h4>
 <p>8.
 Parents may opt their children out of Sexuality Education Lessons,&nbsp;and/or supplementary sexuality education programmes by MOE-approved external providers.</p>
 <p>9.Parents who wish to opt their children out of the&nbsp;Sexuality Education Lessons&nbsp;need to complete an opt-out form.
-This form will be distributed to parents at the start of the year via Parents Gateway and is also downloadable&nbsp;<a href="/files/Annex%20A_Opt%20Out%20Form_2022.pdf" target="_blank" rel="noopener">here</a>.&nbsp;The duly completed opt-out form is to be submitted by 28 January 2022.</p>
+This form will be distributed to parents at the start of the year via Parents Gateway and is also downloadable&nbsp;<a rel="noopener" target="_blank" href="/files/Annex%20A_Opt%20Out%20Form_2022.pdf">here</a>.&nbsp;The duly completed opt-out form is to be submitted by 28 January 2022.</p>
-<p>10.&nbsp;Parents can contact the school at&nbsp;+65&nbsp;6454 9698&nbsp;for discussion or to seek clarification about the school&rsquo;s sexuality education programme.</p>
+<p>10.&nbsp;Parents can contact the school at&nbsp;+65&nbsp;6454 9698&nbsp;for discussion or to seek clarification about the school’s sexuality education programme.</p>
 <p>11.
 Parents, who wish to attend the school sexuality education programmes, should&nbsp;contact the school to make the necessary arrangements.</p>